Project Introduction

 Question for analysis: What is the projected growth of the publicly held debt in the next few years?

-For the sake of demonstration and exploring the forecasting abilities within Excel, we’ll start by creating a pivot table to look at the maximum recorded debt per year within our existing data.
-We’ll be sure to filter out 1993-1996 where we have no existing data for the Debt Held by the Public column.
+For the sake of demonstration and exploring the forecasting abilities within Excel, I’ll start by creating a pivot table to look at the maximum recorded debt per year within the existing data.
+I’ll filter out 1993-1996 where there’s no existing data for the Debt Held by the Public column.

-Then we can introduce our forecast using the exponential triple smoothing (ETS) forecast function for years 2023-2027:
+Then I can introduce the forecast using the exponential triple smoothing (ETS) forecast function for years 2023-2027:

 =FORECAST.ETS(E30,$F$3:$F$29,$E$3:$E$29)

-I kept the data anchored to real reported values so we don’t lose the accuracy of our forecast by including new “forecasted” results in our formula.
-We’ll also exclude the 2023 result since it’s considered partial for this dataset (last recorded value in Q1 of 2023).
+I kept the data anchored to real reported values so I don’t lose the accuracy of the forecast by including new “forecasted” results in the formula.
+I’ll also exclude the 2023 result since it’s considered partial for this dataset (last recorded value in Q1 of 2023).
 For those curious, the actual total publicly held debt for 2023 was 26.3 trillion (source) and for 2024 (source) was approximately 29 trillion by end of fiscal year.

 Future Exploration

-While that summarizes the three initial data analysis questions, as always, there are more ways we could extend this analysis to provide a broader and more accurate context for the United States debt and future projections.
-One could pull in concurrent data for the credit card reporting, the housing market, or even unemployment rates.
-One could also evaluate the volatility during major economic events.
+That covers the three questions, though there’s more I could do to round out the picture.
+I could pull in concurrent data for credit card reporting, the housing market, or unemployment rates, or look at the volatility during major economic events.

 You can find the final output of my analysis in the “Output” tab of my .xlsx file in the repo.